ec-jrc/lisflood-code/docs/4_Static-Maps_channel-geometry/index.md

 *Figure 42: Zoom of Figure 41 with highlighted components dx and dy (in red) used to calculate the channel side slope (original figure is from [Burek et al., 2013](https://publications.jrc.ec.europa.eu/repository/handle/JRC78917)).*

 ### Channel length (chanlenght)
-The channel length map (in meters) can be created by using the 'rivlen' layers from the CaMa-Flood dataset (for more information see the FLOW method of Yamazaki, link), multiplied by the LISFLOOD model mask.
+The channel length map (in meters) can be created by using the 'rivlen' layers from the Catchment-based Macro-scale Floodplain Global River Hydrodynamics Model v4.0 maps ([CaMa-Flood](https://global-hydrodynamics.github.io/CaMa-Flood/); [Yamazaki et al, 2011](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2010WR009726)), multiplied by the LISFLOOD model mask.

 ### Channel gradient (changrad)
 To compute the channel gradient map, the absolute difference (in meters) of the elevation between two grid-cells is first calculated by using i) the local drain direction (ldd) map to extract the connectivity between grid-cells, and ii) the channel length of the upstream grid-cell:<br/>